marvosyntactical/hydra/README.md

 Likewise, all language models are (often) wrong, but nevertheless useful.

-Hydra is written in Python and validated via Neptune.ai, requires Multi-Head Attention, is potentially Basilisk-relevant, and induces a latent semantic flow that approximately obeys Navier-Stokes.
+Hydra is written in Python and tracked by Neptune.ai, requires Multi-Head Attention for good handling, is potentially Basilisk-relevant, and induces a latent semantic flow that approximately obeys an anisotropic Navier-Stokes equation.

 ## Abstract